FedEx Shipping is a premium method that allows you to pull shipping rates via the FedEx API.

 - Go to: WooCommerce > Settings > Shipping.

-- Select your Shipping Zone that you want to add the method to, and press the Add shipping method + button on the right
+- Select your Shipping Zone that you want to add the method to, hover over the Zone name, and click the Edit link:

 - Select FedEx from the dropdown and press Add shipping method: